c0derceejay/blockchain-test/README.md

 2. https://www.dappuniversity.com/

 What are we creating?
+- Creating an Ethereum smart contract with the Solidity programming language
 - We’ll write tests for the smart contracts in JavaScript
 - We’ll deploy to the smart contracts to a blockchain
 - We’ll create a client side website with Web3.js and React.js so that users can talk to the smart contracts